Now that you’ve made up your mind that being a carpenter is the job you want to pursue; you will be thinking now how and where you can start.

 Basically, here are the steps you need to take in order to apply for the apprenticeship program of a union.

-- Know that requirements to become a carpenter apprentice.
+1. Know the requirements to become a carpenter apprentice.
 In order to verify your eligibility, you must submit the requirements, see below for the list.
 You may also be asked to submit a resume and attend a trade orientation.

-- Apply in person in one of the scheduled dates of application.
+3. Apply in person on one of the scheduled dates of application.
 Don’t miss these dates otherwise, you will wait again until the vacancies reopen.
 And a minimal application fee must be submitted together with the application.

-- Take the test.
+4. Take the test.
 As part of the hiring process, you will be required to pass the test.
-The test covers high school math and other math-related to carpentry such as fractions, fractions, and basic geometry.
+The test covers high school math and other math related to carpentry such as fractions, fractions, and basic geometry.
 Don’t get pressured, the test is easy to pass.
 The test time and location will be given to you when you apply.

 (425) 235-2465; This email address is being protected from spambots.
 You need JavaScript enabled to view it.